Odor analysis

 • Sensory analysis of plastics

-• Clarification of off-odors emitted by filters
+• Clarification of unpleasant odors from filters

 • Clarification of odors in vehicles

-• Sensory tests on insulating materials
+• Sensory tests on insulation materials

 Research projects